Skip to main content

 <paragraphStyles>

-• para – transforms all un-mapped Word paragraph styles to a PSML <para> element.
+• "para" – Word paragraph styles with no explicit mapping are output as a PSML <para> element.

-• block – transforms all un-mapped Word paragraph styles to a PSML <block> element with a label equal to the Word paragraph style ID (note: the ID is different from Word paragraph style name).
+• "block" – Word paragraph styles without an explicit mapping will be output as a PSML <block> element with the "value" of a @label attribute equal to the Word paragraph style ID (note: the ID is different from Word paragraph style name).

-To get the style ID, Word strips underscores and spaces from the style name but preserves hyphens.
+To get the style ID from the style name, Word strips underscores and spaces, but preserves hyphens.

 <characterStyles>